 Whilst many lot owner’s homes are currently under construction, or about to commence, there are several vacant lots within Delaray.
 We remind all purchasers that, as the Landowner, it is your responsibility to ensure that your lot is kept clean and tidy and the grass is maintained.
 The City of Casey distributes Fire Safety Notices and under the City of Casey Community Local Law 2/2010, it is an offence to have grass/weeds exceeding 30 cm in height.
 At all times throughout the year, grass/weeds must be kept at a maximum length of 10cm.
 If your lot is currently vacant, we urge you to inspect and undertake maintenance works if required.

 Our newest stages under construction are experiencing a high volume of illegal dumping.
 Whilst we are working hard to ensure the responsible parties are disposing of their rubbish correctly, we need your help.
 If you witness illegal dumping – rubbish, soil, concrete etc. – please take a photo, download the Snap, Send, Solve app and send through to Council to ensure appropriate action is taken.
 Alternatively, to stop dumping on your lot, you can erect temporary fencing around your lot until you are ready to build.

-Villawood and the Delaray community both value the well-presented streets and open spaces that exist throughout the estate, so it is important that we work together to ensure this standard is maintained.
-As a Landowner it is your responsibility to ensure the maintenance of your lot and nature strip post-handover.
+Villawood and the Delaray community both value the well-presented streets and open spaces that exist throughout the community, so it is important that we work together to ensure this standard is maintained.
+As a Landowner, it is your responsibility to ensure the maintenance of your lot and nature strip post-handover.
 Please ensure your builder is aware of this requirement so that damage can be avoided and/or rectified.